The Power of Two Choices for Random Walks: Infinite Graphs and Cover Time of Tori

 Note that $\mathbb Z^d=\mathbb Z^{d-1}\square\mathbb Z$, where $\square$ indicates the Cartesian product.
 We will need the following result about Cartesian products of PCR graphs. \begin{lemma} If $G$ is PCR, $H$ is strongly PCR and both $G,H$ are regular, then $G\square H$ is PCR.\end{lemma} \begin{proof} Define the $p$-product of two time-homogeneous Markov chains $A,B$ to be the chain with state space $S(A)\times S(B)$ where at each time step with probability $p$ a transition of $B$ occurs, and otherwise a transition of $A$ occurs.
 If both chains are irreducible and positive recurrent, then so is the $p$-product (this follows easily from the existence of stationary distributions).
 Now we define a strategy for the choice random walk on $G\square H$ as follows.
 If at least one of the choices given is a move in the $H$ co-ordinate, we make such a move.
 Now the probability of exactly one of the options being a move in $H$ is $\frac{2rs}{(r+s)^2}$, where $G$ is $r$-regular and $H$ is $s$-regular, and the probability of both options being moves in $H$ is $\frac{s^2}{(r+s)^2}$.
 Thus, conditional on at least one option being in $H$, both are in $H$ with probability $\frac s{2r+s}$.
 There is a strategy on $H$, for this probability of having two choices, which reaches the root in finite time; whenever we move in the $H$ co-ordinate we use this strategy.
 If both choices are moves in $G$ then we follow the appropriate strategy for the random walk with two choices in $G$.
 The resulting Markov chain is the $\frac{2rs+s^2}{(r+s)^2}$-product of positive recurrent Markov chains on $G$ and $H$, hence positive recurrent. \end{proof} The same argument shows that if in addition $G$ is strongly PCR then so is $G\square H$.
 Lemma \ref{prod} allows us to conclude that $\mathbb Z^d$ is PCR and consequently obtain a bound on its cover times and hitting times.

-\begin{theorem} For any $d$, the cover time of the CRW in the finite $d$-dimensional torus $\mathbb Z_k^d$ or grid $[k]^d$ is $\BT{n}$ and the hitting time is $\BT{k} = \BO{n^{1/d}}$, where $n$ is the number of vertices.\end{theorem} \begin{proof} Note that $\mathbb Z$ is strongly PCR, since always moving towards $0$ if possible gives a random walk which moves towards $0$ with probability $\frac 12+\frac p4$.
+{Theorem \ref{covergrid}} \begin{thm:covergrid} For any $d$, the cover time of the CRW in the finite $d$-dimensional torus $\mathbb Z_k^d$ or grid $[k]^d$ is $\BT{n}$ and the hitting time is $\BT{k} = \BO{n^{1/d}}$, where $n$ is the number of vertices.\end{thm:covergrid} \begin{proof} Note that $\mathbb Z$ is strongly PCR, since always moving towards $0$ if possible gives a random walk which moves towards $0$ with probability $\frac 12+\frac p4>\frac 12$ (where $p$ is the probability of taking a step of the CRW).
 Inductively applying Lemma~\ref{prod} implies $\mathbb Z^d$ is PCR for any $d$, and so the hitting time to a neighbour is some constant $c_d$.
 This gives an upper bound on the hitting time to a neighbour in $\mathbb Z_k^d$ or $[k]^d$, and the strategy of visiting the vertices of a Hamilton path in order gives a cover time of less than $c_dk^d$.
 Similarly the hitting time $\Htwo xy$ is bounded by constant times the length of the shortest path between $x$ and $y$, and the worst-case value of this is $d\lfloor k/2 \rfloor$ for the torus and $dk$ for the grid, so $\BT{k}$.
 Both bounds are trivially best possible up to the constant.\end{proof}